 The incident occurred Monday on a flight from Las Vegas to Boise, Idaho.
 Flight records show that the pilots began a rapid, 6-minute descent from 39,000 feet to 22,000 feet.

-The FAA said that an inspection turned up a 12-inch crack in the skin of the plane’s crown behind the cockpit.
+The FAA said that an inspection turned up a 12-inch crack in the skin of the plane’s crown.
 Airlines are required to inspect that area every 1,500 flights.
 The FAA said it was too early to know whether the frequency of inspections should be increased.

 “The aircraft did not incur a rapid depressurization, masks were not deployed, and the aircraft did not require a diversion to maintain safety of flight,” Agnew said.

 On Friday, the plane was in a maintenance facility and undergoing repairs for the crack, she said.

 Chicago-based Boeing did not immediately respond to messages seeking comment.

 The incident was reported earlier by The Wall Street Journal.